 Acknowledgements

 Jennifer Olori, two anonymous reviewers and the editor Robert Asher made helpful comments that improved this paper.
-D. M. would further like to thank Ralf Werneburg for an electronic reprint of his 2018 paper, and Daniel Field for discussion of molecular divergence times and the fossil record.
+D. M. would further like to thank Ralf Werneburg for an electronic reprint of his 2018 paper, Nadia Fröbisch for discussion of limb development in salamanders, and Daniel Field for discussion of molecular divergence times and the fossil record.

 References